 The Best Tools For Facial Gua Sha

 There are a number of different classical shapes for gua sha tools.
 Some of them are better suited for the face.
-My favorite gua sha tool is the “H” shape, also called the “puzzle piece” shape, but I also enjoy using the “S” shaped tool and the heart shaped tool as well.

 How To Prep The Face For Gua Sha

 Gua sha, whether it is done on the face or body, must be done with some type of oil as a lubricant for the tool.
+Do not attempt gua sha without oil!

 I prefer to do it in the morning since it helps my mental clarity and reduces brain fog.
 Plus after realizing how much it positively impacts my appearance I switched from doing it at night to doing it in the mornings.
+But you can do it at night, too.

-treat with Intense Moisture Serum
+treat with Beautycounter Intense Moisture Serum

 moisturize with Countermatch Adaptive Moisture Lotion

-AFTER I have done gua sha I will apply the Rejuvenating Eye Cream to my under eye area and my forehead lines.
+AFTER I have done gua sha I will apply the Beautycounter Rejuvenating Eye Cream to my under eye area and my forehead lines.
 I don’t want to spread the eye cream all over my face, that’s why I wait until I’m finished with gua sha

 Jade Rolling Vs Gua Sha